 To derive the full benefit from the certification (and to retain it):

-The burden of these additional costs tend to increase 30-50% to the total investment; hence need to be factored in early on.
+The burden of these additional costs tends to increase 30-50% of the total investment; hence need to be factored in early on.

 While looking into the fees for acquiring the SAFe Scrum Master certification, it is essential to compare it alongside other options which are SAFe equaled to the value received: